autonomys/infra/testing-framework/README.md

 ## Introduction

 Welcome to the Terraform-based testing framework for Subspace's devnets.
-This framework does devnet infrastructure deployments using Terraform based on the developers branch by building and deploying with docker & docker compose, on either AWS or Hetzner metal.
+This framework does devnet infrastructure deployments using Terraform based on the developers branch by building and deploying with docker & docker compose, on AWS.

 ## Prerequisites